DanielFLopez1620/learning_ros2/m02_ros2_communication/m02_ros2_communication.md

 ```

-If you already have a container running, you can load components too with **LoadComposableNodes**:
+If you already have a container running, you can load components too with **LoadComposableNodes**, just keep in mind that the target container is compatible
+and do not forget namespaces and names of your components:

 ```Python